 In response to evolving threats, the U.S. Department of State has increased required security training requirements to better educate and prepare travelers who are on foreign travel.
-This training requirement applies to U.S. citizens and non-U.S. citizens traveling on behalf of LBNL.
+This training is required for U.S. citizens and recommended for non-U.S. citizens traveling on behalf of LBNL.

 - DOE is requiring mandatory training be completed prior to foreign travel for certain countries

 - The list of locations requiring the training is increasing and will continue to increase as described in the “Countries Requiring Additional Training” section below

 - Foreign travel of less than 45 cumulative days in a calendar year requires completion of a 5-hour online course, see additional information in the HTSOS section below

 - Foreign travel of more than 45 cumulative days in a calendar year in a high risk, high threat requires completion of a 5 day in person training; see additional information in the FACT section below

 Currently there are 78 countries on the Department of States list that requires this training with 37 more countries to be added with an effective date of January 1, 2018.
 Some of the most traveled countries are: Argentina, Brazil, Canada, and Mexico.